-When the home battery is full and there is no immediate energy demand in the house, the electricity can be used or stored in several ways.
+When the home battery is full and there is no immediate energy demand in the house, the electricity can be used or stored in different ways.

 Firstly, the electricity can be used to power household appliances.
-For example, if you turn on your washing machine, dishwasher, or other devices at that moment, the electricity will be directly used to operate these appliances.
+For example, if you turn on your washing machine, dishwasher, or other appliances at that time, the electricity will be used directly to operate these devices.

-If there is no immediate energy demand in the house at that moment, the electricity can be redirected to the home battery.
-The home battery acts as a storage medium where excess energy can be stored for later use.
-The energy is stored as chemical energy in the battery cells and can be discharged later when there is an energy demand and the solar panels do not provide sufficient energy.
+If there is no immediate energy demand in the house at that time, the electricity can be directed to the home battery.
+The home battery acts as a storage medium where the excess energy can be stored for later use.
+The energy is stored as chemical energy in the battery cells and can be discharged later when there is an energy demand and the solar panels are not providing enough energy.

-Additionally, it is also possible to supply excess energy back to the electricity grid.
-If you have a feed-in agreement with your energy provider, the energy you do not use yourself can be injected into the electricity grid.
-In this way, you contribute to the overall energy supply and the energy can be used by others.
+In addition, it is also possible to feed the excess energy back into the electricity grid.
+If you have a feed-in agreement with your energy supplier, the energy you do not use yourself can be injected into the electricity grid.
+In this way, you contribute to the general energy supply and the energy can be used by others.

 Ole Diepstraten